Organization of the Oppressed on Earth: Connection to Hezbollah

 The US, Israel, and Canada consider the names "Islamic Jihad Organization", "Organization of the Oppressed on Earth" and the "Revolutionary Justice Organization" to be synonymous with Hezbollah.

-Jeffrey Goldberg in the New York Post wrote:
+Jeffrey Goldberg wrote in the New York Post:

-Using various names, including the Islamic Jihad Organization and the Organization of the Oppressed on Earth, Hezbollah remained underground until 1985, when it published a manifesto condemning the West, and proclaiming, "....
-Allah is behind us supporting and protecting us while instilling fear in the hearts of our enemies."
+Using various names, including the Islamic Jihad Organization and the Organization of the Oppressed on Earth, Hezbollah remained underground until 1985, when it published a manifesto condemning the West, and proclaiming, "Allah is behind us supporting and protecting us while instilling fear in the hearts of our enemies."

 Activities

 Bombings

-They had claimed responsibility for a 1985 bombing attack against the Madrid offices of British Airways and Trans World Airlines.
+The group claimed responsibility for a 1985 bombing attack against the Madrid offices of British Airways and Trans World Airlines.

 Kidnappings

-They kidnapped 4 Jews in 1985, including Isaac Sasson the leader of the Jewish community in Lebanon and Dr. Ellie Hallaq, the community doctor.
-Isaac Sasson (إسحق ساسون) was taken at gunpoint March 31, 1985, on his way from the Beirut International Airport, after a trip to Abu Dhabi.
-They murdered these abductees one-by-one.
+The group kidnapped 4 Jews in 1985, including Isaac Sasson, leader of the Jewish community in Lebanon, and Dr. Ellie Hallaq, the community doctor.
+Sasson (إسحق ساسون) was taken at gunpoint March 31, 1985, on his way from the Beirut International Airport, after a trip to Abu Dhabi.
+The group killed the abductees one-by-one.

-In 1987, they kidnapped British citizen Terry Waite who was in Lebanon as a hostage negotiator.
-Waite remained in captivity for 1,763 days, the first four years of which were spent in solitary confinement.
+In 1987, the group kidnapped British citizen Terry Waite who was in Lebanon as a hostage negotiator.
+Waite was retained in captivity for 1,763 days, the first four years of which were spent in solitary confinement.
 He was finally released on 18 November 1991.

-In 1989, they kidnapped and then later hung United States Lieutenant Colonel Richard Higgins.
+In 1989, the group kidnapped and then later hung United States Lieutenant Colonel Richard Higgins.
 Higgins was a member of the United Nations Truce Supervisory Organization observer unit and was accused of spying by his captors.
 A videotape was released July 31, showing his body hanging from a gallows.